 You still with me?

 The best way to make this easier is to arrive early.
-The first shuttle departs at 6am; if you plan to catch a shuttle later than 8am, you’re not going to get parking at the Visitor Center.
+The first shuttle departs at 6am; if you plan to catch a shuttle later than 8am, you’re not going to get parking at the Visitor Center and will need to park in Springdale and deal with the multi-shuttle situation.

 Zion National Park Entrance Fees